sguox002/leetcode/amazon.md

 adapter

-common techniques and data structures for system design trie- recommendation system quadtree- for geoinfo system graph- for social network hashtable- for partitioing, sharding, cache
+common techniques and data structures for system design
+- trie- recommendation system
+- quadtree- for geoinfo system
+- graph- for social network
+- hashtable- for partitioing, sharding, cache
+- base62/64 MD5 encoding
+- message queue (many techniques in desktop app can be used in distributed)

 ### Procedure to system design.
 - requirement clarification
+- estmiation: read, write, memory, disk et al.
 - system interface definition
 - back of the envelope estimation
 - defining data model